alesalsa10/Calculator/README.md

 # calculator
-Basic Calculator using javasctipt and Regex to recognize and fix erroneous input. <a href = 'https://alesalsa10.github.io/calculator/'>Link</a>
+Basic Calculator using javascript and Regex to recognize and fix erroneous input. <a href = 'https://alesalsa10.github.io/calculator/'>Link</a>